Find Your Perfect School

 Invest in a good planner.
 Keep track of your tasks, your projects, or assignments and their corresponding dates.
 When you are organized, you get to have a more orderly ‘timeline’, resulting in a better framework within which you can work.

 Keep Distractions Away.
 You can avoid procrastination if you eliminate distractions.
 When distractions are limited, you are like to complete all the things you need to get done.
-Go to a quiet place, shut off your cellphones and gadgets, indulge in classical music to finish your tasks on time.
+Go to a quiet place, shut off your cellphones and gadgets, and indulge in classical music to finish your tasks on time.

+Know How to Prioritize.
+Prioritizing your tasks and work is one effective way to keep away from procrastination.
+Ideally, create a list each week of the tasks that need to be done.
 Work on the most time-sensitive and critical assignments first, then gradually work your way down your list.
 The harder assignments should be completed first so you can easily manage the remaining ones.

+Set Realistic Goals.
+Maybe one of the reasons why you opt to procrastinate is because you feel like all the tasks are very overwhelming.
 But did you know that you can start a project easily if you establish simple, realistic, and reachable goals?
 For example, don’t say “I will study Physics later”, rather, say “I will study chapter three tonight”.
-This will make your goals more realistic and attainable and less intimidating.
+This will make your goals more realistic, attainable and less intimidating.

 Set Deadlines.
-Have you noticed how saying “I’ll complete my assignments later or eventually” tend to become a habit over time?
+Have you noticed how saying “I’ll complete my assignments later or eventually” tends to become a habit over time?
 This attitude is very common among students.
 It is very crucial to set a specific timeline for when your projects should be completed.
 The goal is to get them done at least two days ahead of time.
 That way, when something unexpected happens, you still have extra time for changes.

-Take a walk, grab some coffee, listen to good music or anything that will take your mind off your tasks and give you time to relax.
+Find Time to Take a Break.
+Despite your busy schedules in college, it’s okay to take a break once in a good while.
+In the middle of a busy study time, take a 15-minute break.
+Take a walk, grab some coffee, listen to good music, or anything that will take your mind off your tasks and give you time to relax.
 A simple 15-minute break can help reduce stress, increase focus, and give you better information retention.

 Reward Yourself.
 A reward for yourself will give you that ‘push’ to complete a task and avoid procrastinating.
 For instance, after you complete an assignment or study for a long exam, give yourself a reward.
 As simple as “I should treat myself to two episodes of my favorite series after I complete my assignments”, can significantly boost your morale to keep going.